practicusai/docs/docs/tutorial/chatgpt.md

-# Generate Code with GPT
+# Analyzing and preparing data with GPT

 _This section requires a Practicus AI Cloud Worker.
 Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._